donkuri/learn-mathematics/index.md

 ### Graduate Algebra

-A graduate course on algebra can mean anything and everything.
+A graduate course in algebra can mean anything and everything.
 In general, it revisits topics from undergraduate abstract algebra but goes at a much faster pace.
-My favorite textbook in the subject is:
+My favorite textbook on the subject is:

 **[Basic Algebra I-II](https://www.amazon.com/Basic-Algebra-Second-Dover-Mathematics/dp/0486471896/)**, *Nathan Jacobson*

 <img src="/learn-mathematics/img/jacobson.jpg" alt="Jacobson" width="200px"/>

-Jacobson is the father of modern algebra, the Jacobson radical being called after him.
+Jacobson is the father of modern algebra, the Jacobson radical being named after him.
 His book is refreshing (although I wouldn't use it for undergrad) and I personally found his explanations to be the best.
-That being said, the standard textbook in the subject was written by an author that already featured prominently on this list:
+That being said, the standard textbook in the subject was written by an author that has already featured prominently on this list:

 **[Algebra](https://www.amazon.com/Algebra-Graduate-Texts-Mathematics-Serge/dp/038795385X/)**, *Serge Lang*

 <img src="/learn-mathematics/img/lang-algebra.jpg" alt="Lang Algebra" width="200px"/>

 This book is huge, both physically and in terms of actual content.
 It covers so much and is so authorative, but I personally find it a bit dry.
 It is also notoriously difficult.
-A more gentle textbook (in my opinion) in the same vein is:
+A more gentle textbook (in my opinion) but with a similar style is:

 **[Algebra](https://www.amazon.com/Algebra-Graduate-Texts-Mathematics-v/dp/0387905189/)**, *Thomas W. Hungerford*